Why Real Innovation Is Always Met With Fierce Resistance … and What To Do About ItAdd bookmark

 The existing business tends to squash newness of any kind.
 Organizations exist, as Drucker has so effectively argued, to get specific results.

-People do not willingly subject themselves to rules, procedures, bosses and deadlines for performance.
+People don't willingly subject themselves to rules, procedures, bosses and deadlines for performance.
 They do so because the results they seek would otherwise be unattainable.

 The organization exists to get today's job done.
 It's quite difficult, if not impossible, to do tomorrow's job very well.
 Tomorrow's job, in many instances, needs to create a separate entity for making the new and different happen.